mwitte/nodejs-rest-service/README.md

 ============

 This is a simple rest service based on nodejs.
 It supports the basic rest methods like GET, POST, PUT and DELETE.
+There is also an example for extending the given PersistedEntity and how to overwrite methods.
 There are some fixtures in the db directory.
+All you need is [nodejs](http://nodejs.org/) and setup your database.

 Build and run
 -------------